-Buy from Collected Works or from your local independent bookseller.
+Best way to buy: Santa Fe’s own Collected Works or from your own local independent bookseller.

 Like so many young people in the 1960s, my then-husband and I wanted to do good.
 And having an adventure was a good idea, too.
 We set off for Chinle, Arizona, heart of Navajo Country in the wake of two assassinations – Martin Luther King, Jr. and Bobby Kennedy.
 They were turbulent, frightening times, but also there was hope and optimism that things were going to get better.